Licensed Insolvency Practitioners with over 25 years of experience

 If you have an outstanding debt, such as a Bounce Back Loan (for example) or are in arrears to HMRC, then a strike-off application will likely be rejected, meaning the only option is for a Creditors’ Voluntary Liquidation.

 Pressure from unsecured creditors ceases, this alone making it one of the best debt solutions available.
 Once the formal liquidation process begins, all unsecured debt falls within the liquidation estate and any claims are made to the Liquidator.
-This is because once the CVL process starts, the responsibilities of the directors stop and all responsibility passes to the Liquidator who deals with all matters relating to the Company going forward.
+This is because once the CVL process starts, the responsibilities of the directors stop and all responsibility passes to the Liquidator who deals with all matters relating to the business assets of the Company going forward.
 The only exception to this would be any debts secured by personal guarantee.

 Any current or future legal actions are defended by the Liquidator upon entering a CVL, thus removing that stress from directors.
 This covers County Court Judgements and Winding Up-Petitions,